heartsentwined/ember-auth/README.md

     <label>Email</label>
     {{view Ember.TextField valueBinding="view.email"}}
     <label>Password</label>
-    {{view Ember.TextField valueBinding="view.password"}}
+    {{view Ember.TextField type="password" valueBinding="view.password"}}
     <button>Sign In</button>
   </form>
 </script>
 ```

 Here we use the `Auth.signIn` helper.
-It accepts a hash of params that will
+It accepts an object of params that will
 be passed to the API call.

 The sign out form: